Lunarequest/myblog/content/post/self_hosting_part3.md

 With that I end the dev part of this series.
 I may add more stuff as time goes on.
 One thing for sure I am going to be writing is about why you should/shouldn't try this.
 For some people its really simpler to use a hosting provider due to the benefits they have.

-— This is questioner signing off
+— This is nullrequest signing off